ClickCease

 Participation in Sobriety 12-Step Programs

-12-step programs like Narcotics Anonymous or Alcoholics Anonymous provide informal treatment and recovery, often after more formal treatment such as inpatient care or detox.
+12-step programs like Narcotics Anonymous or Alcoholics Anonymous provide informal treatment and recovery, often after more formal treatment such as inpatient care or medical detox programs.
 Studies show that participating in these informal sessions can help support long-term sobriety.
 These programs reinforce your gains and help you keep going.
 The more active and engaged you are in these groups, the more likely you are to stay sober.

 These programs also provide easy access to several key indicators of sobriety: